mihaib08/APD-Projects/01 - Parallel Genetic Algorithm/README.md

     - object_count / *objects
     - sack_capacity

-    - P - no. de threads
+    - P - no. threads
     - *barrier - **pointer** to the barrier used for thread synchronization